jordancde/ShopifyChallenge/README.md

 ## Prerequisites

 - Python 3.5+
+- If running locally, have a local PostgresQL server running and create a db based on the database settings in settings.py.

 ## Installation and Setup

 Clone the repo as-is, and in the root directory, run:
 ```
 source env/bin/activate
+pip install -r requirements.txt

 python manage.py makemigrations
 python manage.py migrate
 python manage.py createsuperuser